 For everyone who is participating for the first time, this is how the challenge works:

-One out of 60 languages from all around the world will be your challenge language.
+One out of many languages from all around the world will be your challenge language.
 The pool of languages excludes your native tongue(s) as well as other languages you have learned already or dabbled in, naturally.

 This is where the real challenge lies.
 Letting a third party pick a language for you sounds a bit strange, since this is probably not how you usually choose a new language.
 But at least you don’t have to face the never-ending decision which language you should learn next.
 We have all been there.
-(But you can classify beforehand if you're okay with Latin, non-Latin or both scripts, don't worry.)
+(You can classify beforehand if you're okay with Latin, non-Latin or both scripts, don't worry.)

 How you organize your study time over the weekend is totally up to you!
 If you want to utilize as many hours as possible, be my guest.
 If you still want to maintain a healthy sleeping schedule while learning, that is okay, too.
 (Please don’t forget to sleep.)
 What material you use is also your choice.
 The Internet is filled with a sheer infinite amount of information and this is what the "prep-phase" is for.